jasim/codegen-sample-book-collection/README.md

 ## A note on code quality

 Codegen tries to generate clean HTML & CSS that you can fully understand, change, and own as your own code.
-But this depends largely on the input Sketch file that was used to generate the code.
-A precisely designed Sketch file that uses a consistent color palette and spacing guide will produce an equally good CSS codebase.
-To learn how you can achieve this, please read [Refactoring Sketch designs to improve generated code quality with Protoship Codegen](https://protoship.io/codegen/refactoring-sketch-designs.html).

 If you have any thoughts on how we can make this easier and improve the quality further we'd love to hear from you.
 Do write to us at [hello@protoship.io](mailto:hello@protoship.io).